Top 10 Christian Bodybuilders (Who Found God)

 At the amateur level, he won numerous titles, beating legends such as Shawn Ray and Eddie Robinson.
 Franco is believed to be the only teenager to win four national amateur titles in two years.

 After growing up in an abusive household and his father leaving home at a young age, Franco was a hurt child.
 He developed a severe cocaine and heroin addiction, which led to his heart attack at 44 years old.
-During his life, he had clinically died twice before being resuscitated.
+He had twice experienced clinical death in his life before receiving resuscitation.

 santoriello transformation

-Eventually, Franco’s career came to a halt when his heroin addiction spiraled out of control.
+Franco’s heroin addiction ultimately brought his career to a halt.
 It’s believed that Franco could have been Mr. Olympia if his drug addiction hadn’t interrupted his career.

 Prior to Franco going to jail, he was homeless, unemployable, and suicidal.